 It’s impossible to talk about the experience economy without making Millennials (people born between 1980 and 2000) part of the conversation.
 Studies confirm that Millennials are much more likely to spend their money on experiences than the previous generations, hence fueling the whole trend.

-One of the popular and valid explanations for this behavioral shift is the combination of stagnant wages, the 2008 crash and skyrocketing prices of education and realities.
+One of the popular and valid explanations for this behavioral shift is the combination of stagnant wages, the 2008 crash, and skyrocketing prices of education and realities.
 In fact, Millenials are the first generation in modern history to end up poorer than their parents.
-These developments gave way to trends such as sharing economy, rent-not-buy approach and popularity of minimalist lifestyle.
+These developments gave way to trends such as the sharing economy, the rent-not-buy approach, and the popularity of the minimalist lifestyle.

-Previous generations could judge the quality of their life based on the things they own (house, car, etc).
-Millennials adapted to the economic predicament judging the quality of their lives by quality of experiences.
+Previous generations could judge their life quality based on the things they own (house, car, etc.).
+Millennials adapted to the economic predicament, judging the quality of their lives by quality of experiences.

 Another popular theory behind the rise of the Experience Economy seems to be closely correlated with on-the-go social media becoming part of the mainstream culture.
 Social media culture includes the possibility to inform anyone and everyone just how great our lives are.
-Many people believe that it is precisely this phenomenon that perpetuates experience economy trend as it forces us to compare and keep up.
+Many people believe that this phenomenon perpetuates the experience economy trend as it forces us to compare and keep up.

 A recent study by Eventbrite found that, on average, 7 out of 10 millennials experience the fear of missing out (FOMO) - identified by the Oxford dictionary as anxiety often fueled by social media - which drives their appetite for experiences.

 Digging deeper into the roots of the Experience economy, you are likely to come across notions of time poverty, peak stuff, and attention economy.
-While these concepts are not backed by studies, they form a significant part of the “hunger for experience” debates.
+While studies do not back these concepts, they form a significant part of the “hunger for experience” debates.

-The time poverty premise suggests that people in modern societies suffer from a severe lack of time, therefore they care more about how they spend it.
-For instance, an article in the Financial Review points attention towards the effect of time poverty in Japan on the leisure industry and the subsequent rise of experience-driven business models.
+The time poverty premise suggests that people in modern societies suffer from a severe lack of time.
+Therefore they care more about how they spend it.
+For instance, an article in the Financial Review points attention to the effect of time poverty in Japan on the leisure industry and the subsequent rise of experience-driven business models.

-On the other hand, in 2016, IKEA executive, Steve Howard, speculated that the change in spending habits can be due to the Western world finally reaching its “peak stuff” moment.
-This claim drew the attention of major publications such as The Independent, The Times and The Guardian towards the shift in spending habits from goods to services and experiences and its consequences for the world economy.
+On the other hand, in 2016, IKEA executive, Steve Howard, speculated that the change in spending habits could be due to the Western world finally reaching its “peak stuff” moment.
+This claim drew the attention of major publications such as The Independent, The Times, and The Guardian towards the shift in spending habits from goods to services and experiences and its consequences for the world economy.

 The premise is simple.
-If attention is one of our most precious resources, wasting someone’s attention on negative or unremarkable experiences becomes unforgivable.
+If attention is one of our most precious resources, wasting someone’s attention to negative or unremarkable experiences becomes unforgivable.